meraxesism/DiaNav/README.md

 **DiaNav** is a sophisticated AI-powered diagnostic assistant designed for automotive professionals.
 Built with modern web technologies and advanced AI integration, it provides intelligent troubleshooting guidance for diagnostic trouble codes (DTCs) and automotive systems.

 ### Key Features
+- 🌍 **Multi-Language Support**: Full internationalization with Hindi and Marathi translations
 - 🤖 **AI-Powered Diagnostics**: Local LLM integration with Ollama for conversational responses
 - 🎯 **Intelligent Quick Actions**: Smart handling of common diagnostic requests with structured responses
 - 🔍 **Semantic Vector Search**: Advanced search using sentence-transformers for natural language queries